 I lived in Russia for just under a year, living, working and doing charity work with a very special Russian family, and briefly Patch Adams and the volunteers.
 Here I also had the pleasure of meeting some unique artists and minds.
 I'm very grateful for the people I've met and wisdom Ive learnt over the years.

-After Russia i started again from scratch, unsure whether to travel or stay.
+After Russia I started again from scratch (pun?), unsure whether to travel or stay.
 My art style and focus had evolved.
 Now more influenced by other worlds and colours.
 I found my home for a while at Santo Cuervo, in a quiet and creative area of London, before moving on a couple of years later to a more rural life, in light of the new restrictions and changing society.

-I'm left handed, a deep thinker, and a perfectionist.
-I have one daughter and currently live in nature in South West England.
+I am left handed, a deep thinker, and a perfectionist.
+I have one daughter and currently live close to nature in South West England.
 Work takes up a lot of my time, and I also enjoy producing music and pursuing truth during the rest.
-I am not motivated by money... but expression, truth and fulfilment
+I am not motivated by money... but expression, truth and positive productivity.

 I've always had very high standards and a lot of ambition.
-Looking to the future I hope to define my style fully and be one of the best at what i do, and build something worthwhile, including producing more fine art.
+Looking to the future I hope to define my style fully and be one of the best at what I do, and build something worthwhile, including producing more fine art.
 It's taken a lot of work to get to a point where this was possible and I was in a good place...but all worthwhile in this ever growing story.
 I hope to contribute a lot to this quickly changing medium and culture.